The Global Leader in Workplace Labeling & Signage

 By Steve Hudgik

-There are two important parts to Systematic Organization - putting everything in its proper place and setting up a system so that it is easy to return each item to its proper place.
-The second part is where good labeling and identification practices are important.
-Both the equipment/tools and materials you use, as well as their proper storage locations, need to be clearly identified and labeled.
+There are two important parts to 5S Set In Order - putting everything in its proper place, and setting up a system so that everything can be returned to its proper place.
+This second step in 5S is where good labeling and identification practices are important.
+The equipment, tools, and materials you use, as well as their proper storage locations, need to be clearly identified and labeled.